quicwg/base-drafts/draft-ietf-quic-transport.md

 An endpoint MAY enter the draining state from the closing state if it receives a CONNECTION_CLOSE frame, which indicates that the peer is also closing or draining.
-In this case, the draining state SHOULD end when the closing state would have ended.
+In this case, the draining state ends when the closing state would have ended.
 In other words, the endpoint uses the same end time, but ceases transmission of any packets on this connection.

 ### Immediate Close During the Handshake {#immediate-close-hs}